Obama touts jobs report as he seeks to lift campaign

 UPTICK IN POLLS FOR ROMNEY

-In the Reuters/Ipsos poll, more than nine out of 10 registered voters - 91 percent - said they had seen, heard or read something about the debate, and 54 percent said they thought Romney had done a better job.

-Thirty percent said it made them feel more positive toward Romney.
-That was more than double the 14 percent who felt better about Obama after watching the two candidates go head-to-head.
+After the debate in Denver, Romney gained ground on Obama and is now viewed positively by 51 percent of voters, the first time he has enjoyed a net positive in the U.S. presidential race, a Reuters/Ipsos poll released on Thursday found.

+But Obama was still narrowly ahead on jobs and employment in the survey, by 40.3 percent to 39.6 percent.

-The online prediction market Intrade showed the jobs report helped give Obama a better shot at the White House.
-It put his chances at re-election at about 69 percent, up from 66 percent on Thursday.
-Romney's chances on Intrade were about 31 percent.
+And the online prediction market Intrade showed the jobs report helped give Obama a better shot at the White House.
+It put his chances at re-election at around 69 percent, up from 66 percent on Thursday.
+Romney's chances on Intrade were around 31 percent.

-It remained to be seen whether Obama's weak performance in Denver would become a long-term problem for the president.
-He has two more chances to redeem himself in debates - a second is set for October 16, and the third is on October 22.
+Some of Romney's supporters cried foul, questioning the timing of unexpectedly strong economic figures so soon before the election, especially right after Obama had stumbled.

+Jack Welch, the former chief executive of General Electric Co., publicly accused Obama's campaign of manipulating the numbers.
+"Unbelievable jobs number... these Chicago guys will do anything... can't debate so change numbers," he wrote in a message posted on Twitter.
+Welch is also a columnist for Reuters.

 "We are not going to let this country fall backward, not now.
 We've got too much at stake," he said.